danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 *Figure 3.4: Moving the coordinate system at the canvas level (image from processing.org)*

 1. `translate()`: This function displaces/moves objects within the display window.
 For example, moving the canvas to the center will position the whole sketch at the center too (`translate(width/2, height/2);`).
 The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead (while the x coordinate value "35" is the distance of the circulating ellipses from the center position).
-By moving the canvas coordinate origin to the middle by using the `translate()` function, then you see the ellipses now place in the middle of the canvas.
-The center of the screen with the coordinate orign (0,0) instead.
+By moving the coordinate origin to the middle via the `translate()` function, then you see the ellipses now place in the middle of the canvas, in which the coordinate orign (0,0) has moved to the center of the screen instead.
 2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
 The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.

-In simple explanation, there are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
+There are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
 A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when, how and where to move.
 This is how the function `frameCount()` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after the division of one number by another.
 As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.
-With the `cir` value, then the program will follow a sequence over time to rotate one after the other based on the original position and repeats continously.
+With the `cir` value, then the program will follow such a sequence over time to rotate one after the other based on the original position and repeats continously.

 There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`.[^ref2]